tfiers/PkgGraph.jl/ReadMe.md

 pkg> add https://github.com/tfiers/PkgGraph.jl
 ```
 If you do not want a moving `main` revision in your Manifest,
-you can use e.g. the following commit, to get a fixed dependency:
+you can use a fixed commit that passes CI.
+E.g,
 ```
 pkg> add https://github.com/tfiers/PkgGraph.jl#fe17ba2
 ```